KennethOtero/MyPlanner/README.md

 Purpose:

 This is a personal project of mine that allows users to keep track of their schoolwork.
 I wanted to create this mainly for myself as a way to stay on top of my homework.
 I wanted to do my own take on this concept and do it in the purest way possible, without any of the fluff other apps provide.
 My Planner utilizes the skillset I learned while pursuing my Associates degree and also some tech I learned while creating this project.
 The project utilizes AJAX to interact with my database without refreshing the page, allowing for a better user experience.
 My Planner doesn't utilize any frameworks (at the moment) and was created in pure JavaScript, PHP, MySQL, CSS, and HTML.
 Currently I run this site locally, so there aren't any plans to host it yet.
-If the site gets more advanced, I may consider hosting.
+If the site gets more advanced I may consider hosting.

 Functionality: